Mixed Logit Models and Network Formation: Limitations and Applicability

-In this section, we highlight several limitations of the RC model.
+In this section, we highlight several limitations of the RC model and our analysis.

-First, recall that we assumed that the choice parameters follow a particular distribution type, and we cannot test this assumption because the true distribution is unknown in most situations.
-Consequently, there is a risk of misspecifying these distributions.
+First, recall that we assumed that the choice parameters follow a particular distribution type.
+We cannot test this assumption because the true distribution is unknown in most situations.
+Consequently, we risk misspecifying these distributions.
 However, as we pointed out in Section \ref{subsec:SDatanadModel}, this limitation is not unique to our model.
 It is common to make distributional assumptions in DC models \cite{kleinbaum2002logistic,Train_Discrete_Book}.
 For example, the MNL model assumes implicitly that its parameters are deterministic \cite{Train_Discrete_Book}.
 We also needed to make distributional assumptions to use the RC model.

 Another major limitation of the RC model is the computational complexity of using it for estimating distribution parameters.
-In our case studies, the RC model took approximately ten times longer than the MNL model to estimate the relevant parameters.
-This has two important implications.
+In our computations, the RC model took approximately ten times longer than the MNL model to estimate the relevant parameters.
+This computational complexity has two important implications.
 First, we cannot use the RC model to study large networks without drastic sampling (see Section \ref{subsec:CiteData}).
 Second, we also need to make `convenient' choices of parameter distribution because the computational complexity depends on the distributions of the choice parameters.
 The number of convenient distributions may also be limited, as many researchers desire to use existing statistical packages; most such packages only allow parameters to have normal, log-normal, uniform, or triangular distributions \cite{Croissant_estimationof,Stata_MX}.
-Given this convenience, we choose to use these distributions for our case studies with the RC model.
-In theory, the RC model is applicable in more general settings, but it will be helpful for them to be implemented in statistical packages.
+Given this convenience, we choose to use these distributions for our computations with the RC model.
+In theory, the RC model is applicable using other distributions, but it will be helpful for them to be implemented in statistical packages.

-In the RC model, we obtain distributions of the choice parameters, instead of point estimates of them.
+In the RC model, we obtain distributions of the choice parameters instead of point estimates of them.
 Unfortunately, it is difficult to directly interpret the qualitative nature of these distributions.
 In Sections \ref{subsec:CiteInferenceMedian} and \ref{subsec:CiteConfidence-Intervals}, we examined different approaches for interpreting distributions of the choice parameters.